-You can save the learners a lot of time and effort by replacing sentences and words with pictures and graphs.
+You can save the learners a lot of time and effort by replacing sentences and words with popular pictures.
 If the message can be communicated well with an image, do not waste the learner’s time by describing the same thing in words.

 Understand the learner